justinjm/gcp-bigquery-row-level-access/README.md

 FROM data
 ```

+### Success!

+If you're seeing row access polices in the results from the query above, you're done!
+Check out the "Resources" section at the end for more.

 ## Setup Google Cloud Function: Option 2 - Google Cloud Console

 Click the button below to be shown the way: